 Jerusalem Is Destroyed

 The Romans finally captured the Antonia Fortress and began a frontal assault on the gates of the Second Temple.
-As they breached the gate; the Romans set the upper and lower city aflame; culminating with the destruction of the Temple.
-When the fires subsided; Titus gave the order to destroy the remainder of the city; allegedly intending that no one would remember the name Jerusalem.
-The Temple was demolished, Titus’s soldiers proclaimed him imperator in honor of the victory.
+As they breached the gate, the Romans set the upper and lower city aflame, culminating with the destruction of the Temple.
+When the fires subsided, Titus ordered to destroy the remainder of the city; allegedly intending that no one would remember the name Jerusalem.
+The Temple was demolished, and Titus’s soldiers proclaimed him imperator in honor of the victory.

 Jerusalem was sacked and much of the population was killed or dispersed.
 Josephus claims that 1,100,000 people were killed during the siege, most of whom were Jewish.
 Josephus’s death toll assumptions are rejected as impossible by modern scholarship since about a million people then lived in the Land of Israel, half of them Jewish; and sizable Jewish populations remained in the area after the war was over; even in the hard-hit region of Judea.
 However, 97,000 were captured and enslaved; including Simon Bar-Giora and John of Gischala.
 Many fled to areas around the Mediterranean Sea.
 Titus reportedly refused to accept a wreath of victory; as he claimed that he had not won the victory on his own but had been the vehicle through which their God had manifested his wrath against his people.

 The Jewish diaspora during the Temple’s destruction, according to Josephus; was in Parthia (Persia); Babylonia (Iraq), and Arabia, and some were beyond the Euphrates and in Adiabene (Kurdistan).